ibmrafi69/Crime-Data-Analysis/README.md

 A PHP-MySQL based Crime Data Analysis project with HTML, CSS, JavaScript and PHP.
 # Crime Data Analysis (PHP, MySQL)

-This is a crime data analysis project built using HTML, CSS, JavaScript, PHP and MySQL.
+This is a crime data analysis project built using HTML, CSS and  PHP.
 It allows users to insert, manage and analyze crime records.

 ## Features
 - Insert crime data (year, month, type, location, description)